 In this limited sense, I concede the point.
 It is a point about homogeneous isotropic material.
 No real soil behaves as such.

-Half a century of research later, the endogenous/micro-structural basis of critical state based models remains unknown.
+Half a century of research later, the question of the endogenous/micro-structural basis of critical state based models remains.
 Can a theory originating from a metals theory of elasto-plasticity be used to model soil behavior?
 Does soil really resemble metal?
 Is soil really elastic?
-If so, why do I get permanent shear strain when I apply the slightest isotropic compression to a sample of loose or medium dense sand?
+If so, why do I get permanent shear strain when I apply the slightest ISOTROPIC compression to a sample of loose or medium dense sand?
 Can a structure that is much like a “house of cards” be elastic?
-Elasticity is only a good approximation, one that only works with dense sands and clays and then too at very low strains.
+Elasticity is only a good APPROXIMATION, one that only works with dense sands and clays and then too at very low strains.

 Recall also Schofield’s inability, despite a “determined attempt,” to follow stress paths that brought soil paste to a state of perfectly spherical compression without shear stresses, a state that should readily exist per elasto-plastic theory.
 (The yield surface of the original Cam-Clay model was a logarithmic arc.
 This was changed to a ellipse in the Modified Cam Clay model.
 The reason for this change is that the plastic strain increment vector, which is normal to the yield surface, now becomes horizontal for the largest mean effective stress i.e. no incremental deviatoric plastic strain occurs for a change in mean effective confining stress.
 This makes it “numerically stable.”
 However the problem is that real soils do show plastic shear strains when subject to pure hydrostatic stresses, as evidenced from Andrew’s search above, and also from common intuitions as to how complex structures would behave.)

 Likewise recall that plasticity theory has no option but to treat soil as a “paste” and thereby is not able to provide insight into soil structure and changes in soil structure with shear.